brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 *A picture of our laser cutter*

 # Recommended Uses
 You can cut out unique shapes from sheets of materials up to 8mm thick.
-Laser cutting is ideal for making mounting plates, custom enclosures and boxes, etc.
+Laser cutting is ideal for making mounting plates, custom enclosures and boxes, personalising projects, etc.

 You can also engrave text, images and other shapes directly onto your projects.
 This allows you to create truly unique works of art, add a personal touch to your project, or make something as simple as a name badge or plaque.